Avoid Liquidity Event Tax Traps

-If you have registered stock units (RSUs), qualified small business stock (QSBS), incentive stock options (ISOs) or other types of deferred compensation, it’s best to work with your financial planner at least six months in advance of the big payout to be sure it is a success.
+If you have restricted stock units (RSUs), qualified small business stock (QSBS), incentive stock options (ISOs) or other types of deferred compensation, it’s best to work with your financial planner at least six months in advance of the big payout to be sure it is a success.

 Here are some things that should be done before, during and after a liquidity event to avoid common tax traps.